 These mismanaged expectations often lead to misjudgments about a global market’s viability, which can lead to abandoning the market too hastily—long before its global wesbite had a chance to prove profitable.

 It takes time and patience to establish a brand in a new market.

 Indeed, a more incremental, profits-driven approach is the smart play when expanding online.
-With this approach, a company’s ultimate goal remains to be successful in-market … but it embraces a methodology of iteration and investment (such as in-market digital marketing or localized PPC) only as quickly as in-market results will justify.
+With this approach, a company's ultimate goal remains to be successful in-market … but it embraces a methodology of iteration and investment (such as in-market digital marketing or localised PPC) only as quickly as in-market results will justify.

 Put another way: Investment is certainly necessary to get the ball rolling in a new market.
 But key investments are better made once your brand has had the time to establish a presence, identify authentic in-market messaging opportunities, adapt to the market's unique conditions, and recalibrate your business case with actual results.